Passover Seder plate: Karpas

-Karpas – A vegetable parsley or other non-bitter herbs representing hope and renewal, which is dipped into salt water at the beginning of the Seder.
+Karpas – A vegetable parsley or other non-bitter herbs representing hope and renewal, which is dipped into salt water or vinegar at the beginning of the Seder.
 Some substitute parsley with a slice of green onion (representing the bitterness of slavery in Egypt) or potato (representing the bitterness of the ghetto in Germany and in other European countries), both commonly used.
 Participants dip a simple vegetable into salt water.
 Water then drips off the vegetables visually representing tears and is a symbolic reminder of the pain felt by the Hebrew slaves in Egypt.
 Usually, in a Shabbat or holiday meal, the first thing to be eaten after the kiddush over wine is bread.
 At the Seder table, however, the first thing to be eaten after the kiddush is a vegetable.
 This leads immediately to the recital of the famous question, Ma Nishtana—"Why is this night different from all other nights?"
 It also symbolizes the springtime, because Jews celebrate Passover in the spring.